Land reform in North Vietnam: Implementation

 Social revolution is part of revolution led by the Communist Party.
 However, for a long time, the regime failed to grasp the essential tasks of Vietnamese national democratic revolution and placed too much emphasis on unity with landlords in the interest of national resistance, and did not pay much attention to the peasant and land issues.
 What they did was to adopt a middle way: landlords agreed to decrease the land rent and the peasants still needed to pay rent but with a lower rate.
 The land rent reduction was formulated in July 1949.
+The failure to initially implement land reform was one of the reasons why Stalin was unhappy with the Vietnamese communists.
+To ensure the support of the Soviet Union, which agreed to let China directly help in the war, the Vietnamese Communist Party decided to carry out land reform even before they defeated the French.

 Also, all pre-1953 policy had failed in breaking through the landlord's economic and political power and in serving the interests of the peasants.
 According to VWP's mouthpiece Nhan Dan, even landlords were allowed to join the party, which somehow dominated the party chapters in many areas.
 DRV gradually abandoned its former policy toward landlords and peasants.
 From 14 to 23 November 1953, VWP organized a national conference, in this meeting, anti-feudalism was put much emphasis on.
 The most important change was that a new approach was adopted, which was mass mobilization for class struggle.

 Land reform constituted two successive campaigns: land rent reduction campaign (1953–1954) and land reform campaign proper (1954–1956).
 The first campaign included eights waves and the second had five waves.
 According to Hoang Van Chi who was a former member of DRV and fled to South Vietnam in the mid-1950s, these two campaigns had but one purpose, namely the liquidation of the landowning class and the subsequent establishment of a proletarian dictatorship in the countryside.
 The only notable difference between them was the degree of violence and the nature of the wealth confiscated.